Ayokunle89/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 5. Writing a function that locates a substring.
 6. Writing a function that prints the chessboard.
 7. Creating a function that prints the sum of the two diagonals of a square matrix of integers.
+8. Writing a function that sets the value of a pointer to a char.